The Dependency–Autonomy Architecture™ Applied to Physical Dependency Architecture

 The infrastructure system is the physical backbone that enables all other extraction.
 When you control the grid, you control everything connected to it.
 The guaranteed returns to shareholders, the eminent domain for private pipelines, the subsidies for fossil fuels, the privatization of water — these are not bugs.
 They are the system working as designed.

 The executable layer that replaces it is already here.
-It begins with refusing to conflate physical necessity with submission to extraction — building distributed alternatives, understanding the rate case game, supporting public power, and recognizing that the ribbon-cutting ceremony is the UI, not the source code.
+It begins with refusing to conflate physical necessity with submission to extraction — building distributed alternatives, understanding the rate case game, supporting public power.
+Recognizing that the ribbon-cutting ceremony is the UI, not the source code.

 The Sovereign Constant is yours.